webplatform/docs/css/properties/flow-into/index.md

 {{Summary_Section|Diverts the selected element's content into a named flow, used to thread content through different layout regions specified by  [[css/properties/flow-from|'''flow-from''']].}}
 {{CSS Property
 |Initial value=none
 |Applies to=Any element.
-The ‘flow-into’ property does not apply to any pseudo-element such as ::first-line, ::first-letter, ::before or ::after.
+The flow-into property does not apply to any pseudo-element such as first-line, first-letter, before or after.
 |Inherited=No
 |Media=visual
 |Computed value=as specified